BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 What’s the difference between email preview and preheader text?

-However, each of these parts of an email have separate designations in your HTML code and separate jobs to do in your email.
+However, each of these parts of an email has separate designations in your HTML code and separate jobs to do in your email.

 Here are the differences between the two types of email content.